MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 - **End users**: Decision makers seeking operational improvements through more efficient administrative operations.
 Contoso is specifically targeting users interested in joining their larger data management platform for its productivity benefits.
 - **Business value**: The copilot feature improves customer efficiency by quickly finding contract data and contacts relevant to each invoice.
 It also saves time by simplifying collaboration across departments to verify milestone completion status within the Teams UX.
 - **Technical approach**: Contoso extended some capabilities from the core application using Pro-Code and Teams Message Extensions, Teams Copilot for UX, and Azure SQL database.
-- **Costs**: Broadly low building and testing costs including development resources and cloud services costs but leveraging investment in core solution.
+- **Costs**: Broadly low building and testing costs including development resources and cloud services costs but applying investment in core solution.

 With this copilot feature offered at no cost, executive decision-makers can access actionable information easily in Teams Copilot, streamlining the approval process and helping improve efficiency without a significant monetary investment.